hayaalhawas/Quantum_Game_Coin/README.md

 ## Quick Exercise: Exploring Variations 🤔

-As you delve into the intricacies of the Quantum Coin Game, gather your minds in groups to ponder and attempt answering the following questions:
+As you delve into the intricacies of the Quantum Coin Game, gather your minds in groups to ponder and attempt to answer the following questions:

 **The rules we've explored so far form the bedrock of the game, yet it's intriguing to contemplate variations that could potentially yield significant shifts in outcomes:**